THOMASELOVE/432-classes-2025/class26/README.md

 2. Feedback on the Minute Paper after Class 25 is found at <https://bit.ly/432-2025-min25-feedback>.
 You'll need to log into Google via CWRU to see it.
 3. A draft of the first 20 pages of Quiz 2 [is found here](quiz2_draft_first20pages.pdf).
 Things may change between now and noon tomorrow.
 4. I have sent an email to your CWRU email containing your grades in 432 so far.
 If you have questions or see issues, email me.
+    - The range of scores on the Campuswire Reputation measure is from 0 to 117, with median 25 and IQR (6, 41).
+    - The range of office hour visits is from 0 to 32, with a 75th percentile of 6.
-5. A great reference is [On the 12th Day of Christmas, a Statistician Sent to Me](https://doi.org/10.1136/bmj-2022-072883) from BMJ in 2022.
+5. A great thing to read after the class ends is [On the 12th Day of Christmas, a Statistician Sent to Me](https://doi.org/10.1136/bmj-2022-072883) from BMJ in 2022.
 Here is an excerpt from the Abstract...

 > To elicit the most common issues encountered during statistical peer review, an internal survey was administered to The BMJ’s statistical editors.
 Twelve items were identified, and each are described here.
 There is one item for each of the 12 days of Christmas, the period between 25 December and 5 January when the statisticians conduct their reviews in the mindset of *The Grinch*, but with the kind heart of *Miracle On 34th Street*.